dev-hedgehog/product-editor/README.txt

 == Description ==

-The free plugin for Woo provides the ability to bulk\individually edit prices and sales prices for simple and variable woocommerce products.
+The free plugin for Woo provides the ability to bulk\individually edit prices, sales prices and sale dates for simple and variable woocommerce products.

 == Installation ==